soederpop/active-mdx/README.md

 # Active MDX
+> Content Modeling for MDX

-[MDX](https://mdxjs.com) is a great tool, it lets you combine Markdown and React to create beautiful and interactive presentations for your writing.
+[MDX](https://mdxjs.com) lets you combine Markdown and React to interactive presentations for your writing.
+Where regular markdown provides you with static html, MDX provides you with a dynamic, react based output which you can customize and make interactive.

-With ActiveMDX you can treat collections of MDX files as a database, and even provide an API for your content so that a computer can interact with it.
-The word Active in MDX is a reference to the [Active Record Pattern](https://en.wikipedia.org/wiki/Active_record_pattern) or [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) in Rails.
+ActiveMDX works in Node.js and provides a structured content modeling API on top of [Collections](docs/api/Collection.mdx) of MDX files in a folder and its subfolders.
+This lets you work with the collection of documents as if it was a database, an individual document being a record, and the structure of the content ( and YAML frontmatter ) determining its attributes.

+Active MDX is a Content Modeling library which lets you develop `Model`s for the different types of MDX documents in your project.
+A `Model` assumes that a document follows a known heading and sub-heading structure.
+For example, A `Recipe` will have an `Ingredients` section and a `Steps` section.
+Active MDX Models allow you to turn any MDX Document into a JSON object by providing helpers for working with the document in [AST form](https://mdxjs.com).
+What goes into the JSON object will depend entirely on what you are writing inside of this predicable structure.
+Active MDX Models are backed by a [Document](./docs/api/Document.mdx) class which provides you with many utilities for turning the content being written about into structured data.

+The data Active MDX makes available based on what is being written about can be used to power all sorts of applications.
+If you are building a website which which is a cookbook that has a dozen recipes, Active MDX can give you a database of all of the ingredients and quantities and you could render a button to place the order let users find a recipe based on what ingredients they had.

 ## Requirements